Misoprostol has four primary effects.

 At much smaller doses, misoprostol is useful for inducing cervical ripening and induce labor in full-term pregnancies.
 It may also be employed to induce labor following intrauterine fetal demise.

 After labor, it also has a use for the treatment of postpartum uterine bleeding upon failure of uterine massage, and/or when other uterotonic medications are not readily available.

 Misoprostol is a synthetic prostaglandin E1 analog that inhibits basal and nocturnal gastric acid secretion through direct stimulation of prostaglandin E1 receptors on parietal cells in the stomach.
 This action inhibits gastric acid secretion secondary to stimulation from food, alcohol, NSAIDs, histamine, caffeine, etc. This effect tends to have a dose-dependent relationship.

-Abdominal pain and diarrhea are thought to be a result of exposure to the misoprostolic acid released during metabolism, as symptoms seem to correlate with the misoprostolic acid peak plasma concentration.
+Abdominal pain and diarrhea appear to be a result of exposure to the misoprostolic acid released during metabolism, as symptoms seem to correlate with the misoprostolic acid peak plasma concentration.

 Currently, the only FDA approved route of administration is oral.
 Although not FDA approved, misoprostol may also be administered sublingually, buccally, vaginally, or rectally via digital placement of tablets or suppositories.
 Despite a plethora of studies comparing the efficacy and safety profiles of the different routes of administration for obstetric uses, there are no definitive conclusions regarding this use.

 It is best to take medication at night time with meals to minimize GI upset when given orally.
 Do not take with magnesium-containing antacids, as this combination may contribute to misoprostol-induced diarrhea.